mtrudel/bandit/README.md

 ## Implementation Details

-Bandit primarily consists of three protocol-specific implmenetations, one each for [HTTP/1][], [HTTP/2][] and [WebSockets][].
+Bandit primarily consists of three protocol-specific implementations, one each for [HTTP/1][], [HTTP/2][] and [WebSockets][].
 Each of these implementations is largely distinct from one another, and is described in its own README linked above.